 This $300 monetary award honors a graduate student who has excelled as an instructor and has great pedagogical potential.
 The burgeoning success of graduate instructors who have the privilege of formally teaching before being awarded their PhDs deserves to be recognized.
 One or more $100 honorable mention may be awarded at the discretion of the judging committee.
 The judging committee will be comprised of a jury of peers comprised of graduate students representing all the colleges in the graduate school.
-Applications will be accepted from Oct 1, 2020 to Mar 15, 2021 (note: deadline has been extended to 15th) for a course taught in calendar year 2020.
+Applications will be accepted from February 1 - March 15, 2023 for a course taught in calendar year 2022.
 Post-docs may apply for teaching positions held when they were graduate students.

 Items I to III should be typed directly into the form in the Google form in the "Submissions" section below.
 Item IV should be forwarded to the students, as indicated.

 I. Applicant’s Personal Statement (750 words max)

 Please begin this statement with your philosophy of education, explaining the principles which guide your approach to teaching.
 Then, provide detailed information evidencing the criteria listed in the rubric for this award, e.g.: